 About this Event

-Net Works: Structures of Mutuality invites us to reconsider what we discard, materials, relationships, and even parts of ourselves, and to imagine how they might be woven back into something whole.
-Created from reclaimed plastic, nets, and fiber, the exhibition transforms environmental waste into a powerful reflection on connection, care, and repair.
+Net Works: Structures of Mutuality invites us to reconsider what we discard – materials, relationships, and even parts of ourselves – and to imagine how these might be woven back into something whole.
+Created from reclaimed fibers, nets, and plastics, the works transform environmental waste into a powerful reflection on connection, care, and repair.

 About Gleaning Project

 The Gleaning Project is a nonprofit environmental art initiative that connects artists and under-resourced individuals through collaborative artmaking, bringing healing to people and the Earth.
-Operating within the ecosystem of care, we offer a non-clinical ‘third-place’ that supports individuals facing challenging circumstances, thus bridging the space between crisis intervention and clinical care.
+Operating within the ecosystem of care, we offer a non-clinical ‘third place’ that supports individuals facing challenging circumstances, bridging the space between crisis intervention and long-term recovery.

 Join us in celebrating the work of this year’s Gleaning Project participants and the powerful networks we create together.